In this post, I will cover building a portable USB device charging kit and how that fits well into your preps.

-I just published a two-part series on Building A Blackout Kit that covered emergency generators (Part one) to the rest of the blackout kit (Part two) where I briefly mentioned a device charging kit but now we’re going to dive deeper into the how and why as far as your preps.
+I just published a two-part series on Building A Blackout Kit that covered emergency generators (Part One) to the rest of the blackout kit (Part Two) where I briefly mentioned a device charging kit, but now we’re going to dive deeper into how and why as far as your preps.

 What Is A Portable USB Device Charging Kit?

 Simple.
 The device charging kit wraps around a portable power bank.
 We put together a portable power bank, cables, and maybe a couple of small accessories to keep our USB rechargeable devices charged and ready in an emergency when home or car power isn’t available.
 I imagine you’d find most college students walking around campus with many of these same products.

 Not long ago, carrying portable charging power around would have been nothing more than a convenient luxury.